 - You’ve requalified for Executive Platinum status for next year

 - If you have a 4-5 Eagle rating with American, or are a Concierge Key member

 Use a SWU to confirm an upgrade to American’s 777 business class

-Since this is an internal metric, American doesn’t publish these ratings, so there’s no way you could look up your own Eagle rating (and if you ask American what it is, they’ll deny it exists — they’re surprisingly good at keeping it secret.
+Since this is an internal metric, American doesn’t publish these ratings, so there’s no way you could look up your own Eagle rating (and if you ask an American Airlines representative what it is, they’ll deny it exists — they’re surprisingly good at keeping it secret.

 So what’s the best way to see if your systemwide upgrades can be extended?
 Assuming you’ve requalified for Executive Platinum status, I’d recommend calling up American and asking if they can extend two of your systemwide upgrades.
 When you make the request they’re likely to say “let me see if that’s something that can be done.”

 Don’t expect to get an American agent to tell you your rating, as this isn’t something they publicly acknowledge (though based on this you should be able to ascertain whether you have a 1-3 rating or a 4-5 rating).

 American Will Let Others Use Systemwide Upgrades Beyond Expiration